 - Theft of trade secrets.
 Trade secrets are something that gives a business an economic advantage over its competitors that is kept confidential from outside parties, such as a recipe, process, design, or instrument.
 Theft of trade secrets crimes occur when someone tries to deprive the owner control of the secret or tries to use it to gain some benefit.
 In Colorado, this type of crime is considered to be a Class 1 misdemeanor if it is your first offense, and a Class 6 felony if you have a prior conviction within the last five years.

 These are only some of the many different crimes that can qualify as theft in our state.
 Regardless of what type of theft crime you have been charged with, you are facing large fines and possibly even heavy prison sentences.
-To protect your rights and freedoms, you’ll need a top criminal defense lawyer with experience in this unique area of the law.
+To protect your rights and freedoms, you’ll need a top Denver theft lawyer with experience in this unique area of the law.